xuantruongit32/douyin-video-link-extractor-to-download/README.md

 - **CDN links expire** — download the videos soon after extracting the links (usually valid for a few hours)
 - **Login required** for private or age-restricted content; public videos may work without login
-- **Rate limiting** — the script adds a 1-second delay between requests to avoid being blocked
+- **Rate limiting** — the script adds a short delay between requests to avoid being blocked
 - Please respect copyright and Douyin's Terms of Service when using downloaded content

----